spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ## Use the React Context API

-Where we render out app via the root element is where we're going to apply the context api
+Where we render our app via the root element is where we're going to apply the context api

-Is basically so we're not passing down state to child components

-taking a look at the [styled-components getting started example] we can see the state being managed in the `App.js` component and `handleThemeChange` has to be passed to the `ThemeSelect` component.
+Is basically so we're not passing down state to child components if we take a look at the [styled-components getting started example] we can see the state being managed in the `App.js` component and `handleThemeChange` has to be passed to the `ThemeSelect` component much the same way as any props would need to be passed down.
+That is a simplified example but it's quite easy to imagine if that component lived on a footer component or a menu item there would be several other components that would need to have the state passed through them that would not actually need that state or props.

 This example is simplified but there could be situations where you're passing props through multiple components.